Test Optional

 May I change my mind after choosing not to have my test scores considered for admission?

 Applicants are encouraged to consider this decision before submitting the application for admission.
-Applicants may submit test scores up until the Early Action deadline of December 1, 2022, or the Regular Decision deadline of February 15, 2023.
-Transfer applicants with fewer than 24 credit hours may submit test scores until the Spring 2023 admission application deadline of November 15, 2022, or the Fall 2023 application deadline of July 1, 2023.
+Applicants may submit test scores up until the Early Action deadline of December 1, or the Regular Decision deadline of February 15.
+Transfer applicants with fewer than 24 credit hours may submit test scores until the spring admission application deadline of November 15, or the fall application deadline of July 1.

 Are there any colleges and majors at UK that will require a test score for admission into their program?